GMT-Library/Report/README.md

 provide convenience to our students and faculty members.
 This database allows people using the library to quickly share and access course materials (lecture notes, books...).

-Tools we can use are Python, PostgreSQL.
+Tools we can use are Python, PostgreSQL, Django .

 Project Members;